GoogleCloudPlatform/workflows-samples/functions/datetime/README.md

 # datetime

-A simple Cloud Function that returns the day of the week.
+A simple Cloud Function used in Workflow samples that returns the day of the week.

 ## Deploy